hamed-rezaee/flutter_maze_generator/README.md

 A Flutter application to generate and visualize mazes.
 This project provides a maze generator that creates mazes using the depth-first search algorithm and a maze drawer to render the generated maze.

+After generating the maze, a path is found using the A* search algorithm, and the path is displayed on the screen by animating the path cells.

 ![Maze Generator](flutter_maze_generator.gif)

 ## Getting Started